xobby/Markcrew-App/README.md

 License Violation
 Any violation of this license will be subject to legal action.
 Contact
-For any questions or clarification, please contact me at [email protected]
+For any questions or clarification, please contact me on discord: @tinyhd